 Be kind to yourself

-In times of uncertainty, it’s natural to feel anxious and be critical of our downfalls, especially in a work culture that is highly performance and target-focused.
+In times of uncertainty, it’s natural to feel anxious and be critical of our downfalls, especially in a work culture that is high performance and target-focused.
 With companies adapting to the new normal, remote work arrangements can lead to an increase in loneliness.
-According to a survey conducted by Ipsos in 2020, 1 in 4 Singaporeans say they are not in good mental health.
+According to a survey conducted by Ipsos in 2020, one in four Singaporeans says they are not in good mental health.

 Maintaining an unkind stance towards yourself during unpredictable times is likely to activate the fight or flight stress response, clouding the mind’s ability to remain calm and focused.
 If you’re feeling stressed or uneasy, be kind to yourself by giving yourself some “me time” to re-energise and find comfort.
 Forgive and accept your minor failures and cultivate your inner advocate to motivate you to keep moving forward.